opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 remiss in their duties while serving on the CYF’s Board of Directors. [note: 20] However at trial, they appeared to suggest that the election was a contest between the defendant’s team and the plaintiffs’ team and the statements referred to them in the context of the elections.
 This latter version is not the plaintiff’s pleaded case.
 Moreover, the fourth plaintiff was also in the defendant’s team.
 The premise on which I will proceed is on the plaintiffs’ pleaded case.

-29     The law on the issue that the defamatory statements must refer to the plaintiff is settled and the Court of Appeal in _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ [2010] 1 SLR 52 (“ _Review Publishing_ ”) at [48]–[49] held that:
+29     The law on the issue that the defamatory statements must refer to the plaintiff is settled and the Court of Appeal in _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ <span class="citation">[2010] 1 SLR 52</span> (“ _Review Publishing_ ”) at [48]–[49] held that:

  48 It is trite law that, to succeed in an action for defamation, the plaintiff must prove not only that the defendant published the offending words, but that those words were published of the plaintiff ...

  4 9 The test is a n objective one, and it is simply whether the ordinary reasonable person who, at the material time, was aware of the relevant circumstances or special facts (if any) would reasonably understand the plaintiff to be referred to by the offending words ...
-In A Balakrishnan v Nirumalan K Pillay [1999] 2 SLR(R) 462 (" A Balakrishnan "), this court held that, having regard to the article which contained the offending words and the publicity given to the plaintiffs as members of an organising committee that had organised an event called "Tamil Language Week" (which was the subject matter of that article), a reasonable person who was acquainted with the plaintiffs, on reading the article, would come to the conclusion that the offending words referred to the plaintiffs even though the plaintiffs were not expressly identified in the article.
+In A Balakrishnan v Nirumalan K Pillay <span class="citation">[1999] 2 SLR(R) 462</span> (" A Balakrishnan "), this court held that, having regard to the article which contained the offending words and the publicity given to the plaintiffs as members of an organising committee that had organised an event called "Tamil Language Week" (which was the subject matter of that article), a reasonable person who was acquainted with the plaintiffs, on reading the article, would come to the conclusion that the offending words referred to the plaintiffs even though the plaintiffs were not expressly identified in the article.
 It follows from the decision in A Balakrishnan that the plaintiff need not be expressly referred to by name in the offending words; it is also immaterial whether or not the defendant intended to refer to the plaintiff ...

  [emphasis in bold]